Susan Cooper

 Education

-• Wellesley College, Wellesley, MA, BA, Economics (Cum Laude)
+• Wellesley College, Wellesley, BA, Economics (Cum Laude)

 Professional Experience